Kansas State University drops mask mandate

-MANHATTAN, Kan.
-(FOX4KC/WDAF) — Kansas State University (K-State) announced on Tuesday, March 1, that the school will be dropping the mask mandate for all campuses.
+MANHATTAN, Kan. (/WDAF) — Kansas State University (K-State) announced on Tuesday, March 1, that the school will be dropping the mask mandate for all campuses.

 The drop will go into effect on March 2.